bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

  - A game consists of multiple rounds and each round has 12 questions
  - Questions can be selected from 3 categories
  - The team app can be used on smartphones
+ - Team names are unique and required
+ - Teams can edit their answer after submitting it, as long as the question has not been closed by the quiz master

 ### Kwizmeestert
  - Quiz master verify's team submissions